 The first political meeting of the Alliance was organized on 29 November 2022, where a joint view on the urgent needs was adopted by European and Ukrainian regions and cities.
 The last political level meeting has taken place in Brussels on 6 July 2023.
 In all these meetings AEBR President has taken active part.

 The 2nd Political Level meeting of this Alliance took place at the premises of the CoR in Brussels on 6 July 2023 .
 The main topic for discussion was the result of the Ukraine Recovery Conference in London, the strategic outlook of the Alliance and some examples of reconstruction needs and plans from the fround.
 This is the CoR press release and here you can find the official photos taken at the event.

-The war continues, but the expected Blitzkrieg seems to become a long conflict that could also have very negative effects on Putin’s regime (and the rest of Europe).
-Ukraine resists and the international community is becoming more united in supporting the Ukrainian people and establishing sanctions against Russia and Russian interests.
+The war continues, but the expected Blitzkrieg seems to become a prolonged conflict that could also have very adverse effects on Putin’s regime (and the rest of Europe).
+Ukraine resists, and the international community is becoming more united in supporting the Ukrainian people and establishing sanctions against Russia and Russian interests.

 On Tuesday 17 May, defence ministers also talked about Russia and their coordinated efforts.

 Also on 16 May 2022, foreign ministers from the Western Balkan countries were invited for lunch with their EU colleagues to calm certain uncertainties in the region.
 Namely, that the accession of Ukraine, Moldova and Georgia would not mean a setback for the region with aspiring countries.